Dallas County Court Records

 Filing Fees (Effective January 1, 2024, per SB 1612)

 Constable service fees for citations, subpoenas, and TROs in Dallas County are $80.00; writs of execution and similar processes cost $150.00.
-A full breakdown is available in the District Clerk’s civil filing fees schedule and process and service fees schedule.
+Full details are in the District Clerk's civil filing fees schedule and process and service fees schedule.

 Searching Civil Records

-Civil case information dating to 1975, and case documents for most civil filings after 2008, are available through the online record search portal.
-No registration is required for public access.
-Older records conserved on paper or microfilm must be requested in person or by mail.
+Civil case information dating to 1975 — and case documents for most filings after 2008 — is available through the online record search portal.
+No registration is needed for public access.
+Older records stored on paper or microfilm need to be requested in person or by mail.

 To request copies in person or by mail, contact the Civil & Family Records Desk: